 - Baby Bottle Drying Rack– I never knew something so simple could be so ingenious and helpful.
 Boon Grass Countertop Baby Bottle Drying Rack is a must have for drying bottles, parts, and any other baby things you wash in the sink!

 - Baby Dish Soap & Bottle Brush Set -Dish soap for babies is meant to clean baby bottles, breast pump, parts, etc. Dapple Baby, Bottle and Dish Soap Dish Liquid is hypoallergenic and fragrance free.
-Bottle brush set are designed to easily clean all your baby’s bottles.
+Bottle brush set are to easily clean all your baby’s bottles.
 I use the Munchkin Bottle Cleaning Set.

 - Face & Hand Wipes– Diaper wipes are not meant for a baby’s face or hands.
 Burt’s Bees Baby Face & Hand Cloths are unscented and accepted by the National Eczema Association.

 - Baby Hand Soap & Hand Sanitizer– Regular hand soap and hand sanitizer can be harmful to your baby especially if they contain alcohol or other harmful ingredients.
 Dr. Bronner’s products have plenty of uses for your baby but I use Dr. Bronner’s Organic Sugar Soap (Baby Unscented, 24 Ounce) when washing my hands.
 Babyganics Foaming Pump Hand Sanitizer is alcohol free and unscented.
 I keep it in the house, diaper bag, and car.

 - Thermometer– Babies will get sick and taking their temperature is necessary.
 The LPOW Digital Thermometer takes a baby’s temperature via forehead.
 Simple, easy, and painless for everyone involved.